Sniper711/DL-Beginners-NVIDIA-GPU-accelerated-Platform-in-an-instant/README.md

    Choose the 'Recovery now' on the bottom right.
 (STEP6)
    On the next pop up page, Check the **`'Shot down the computer after completion'`** on the bottom.
 Important!
 (STEP7)
 ![](/photo/Picture1d.png)
-7. Automatially shot down after Restore USB Image.
+7. Automatically shot down after Restore USB Image.

 **(One-time) Setup motherboard BIOS and test USB Drive:**
 1. When power off, plug-in the USB Drive.